pedrodcsjostrom/PeterDevLATAM/README.md

 # Hi there, I'm Peter! 👋

-## I'm a Sofware Engineer | Frontend Engineer/Developer
+## I'm a Sofware Engineer | Full Stack Engineer/Developer

 ### Connect with me: